ElmasSayed/PolitiHub/README.md

 $ npm install

-* This web application has a user authenticated login system so we need to initialize a mongo db server from our local device**
+* This web application has a user authenticated login system so we need to initialize a mongo db server from our local device, the following command can be typed from any file directory**

 $ mongod

-* Open a new node window from file root directoy and leave mongodb running in the background
+* Leave mongo db running and pen a new bash command terminal

 * The file directory is downloaded without a bundle.js file so to create the bundle.js file we type

 $webpack --watch

-* You can leave this webpack running or close it after it creates the bundle.js file in the public folder, whichever you perfer.
+* You can leave this webpack running or close it after it creates the bundle.js file in the public folder, whichever you prefer.
+If you choose to keep it running than you need to open a new bach command terminal and type

-* From root folder directory type

 $ node server